Five months ago I decided that I wanted to fulfil a dream to explore Scotland, and its ancient and hallowed single malt industry.

 I arrived off the Kennacraig ferry in Port Ellen yesterday where I’ll be staying during my week here on Islay.
 The sun was shining and I was struck by the simple beauty of this storied isle.

-My first impression the the town of Port Ellen was how charming it is.
+My first impression of the town of Port Ellen was how charming it is.
 There are simple small streets of little stone houses, mostly whitewashed, surrounding a natural little harbor.
 As it is August, there are a good number of tourists, people who have come from all over to visit Islay.
 But in this community there are a clear set of residents with a clear culture and accent.
 I spoke to one gentleman yesterday who told me that his family had been living on Islay for over 200 years.

 In Port Ellen there are two good places to eat and get a dram, the Islay Hotel and the Sea Salt Bistro.